epics-containers/dev-e7/README.md

-# dls-python-workspace
+# vscode-python3-workspace
-DLS python workspace files
+Workspace settings files for python projects including a developer container.

 ## How to adopt